Liliana Mele: Biography

-She subsequently devoted a period of time to study, graduating in performing arts and sciences and earning a master's degree in Los Angeles at the prestigious acting school Lee Strasberg Theatre and Film Institute.

-In 2017 he worked alongside Giuseppe Fiorello, Corrado Fortuna and Daniela Marra in the film All the world is a country directed by Giulio Manfredonia.
-In 2021 she is part of the cast of the series Mare fuori broadcast on Rai 2 playing the role of Latifah.
+She subsequently devoted a period to study, graduating in performing arts and sciences and earning a master's degree in Los Angeles at the prestigious acting school Lee Strasberg Theatre and Film Institute.
+In 2017 she worked alongside Giuseppe Fiorello, Corrado Fortuna and Daniela Marra in the film.
+All the world is a country, directed by Giulio Manfredonia.
+In 2021, she was part of the cast of the series Mare fuori broadcast on Rai 2, playing the role of Latifah.